IshMSahni/SYSC3303_Project_L1_G1/README.md

 ## Steps to install:

-Import Iteration 3 into IDE
+Import Iteration 4 into IDE

 ### Steps to run the program:
 1. Import repo on eclipse

-a.
-Paste github url (https://github.com/KeithLam101147900/SYSC3303_Project_L1_G1.git)
+a) Paste github url (https://github.com/KeithLam101147900/SYSC3303_Project_L1_G1.git)

+b) Pull/Clone main branch

-b.
-Type in User and API key
+c) Type in User and API key

-c.
-Create new project
+2. If pulled/cloned files are not pulled as source folders in eclipse create new project

-2. Make sure .java files are under src (source folder)
+a) Make sure .java files are under src (source folder)

+b) Make sure to name packages correctly

 3. Run the main methods in the following order: Scheduler_System, Elevator_System, Floor_System.